 In Atlantic Canada, the fishing industry has been on the verge of collapse for the last 20 years.
 The young leave in droves, lured to the oil-sands in Alberta.
 In glossy brochures designed to draw tourists, the eastern provinces often fall in the shadow of the forests of British Columbia and the mighty Rockies out west.
 But rest assured, Atlantic Canada is beautiful, and well worth a long visit.

-During a Nova Scotia road trip, the girls and I stumbled upon a tiny community called Blue Rocks.
+During our Atlantic Canada road trip, the kids and I stumbled upon a tiny community called Blue Rocks.

 Once a fishing village, today it’s home to artists and photographers.
 It was easy to see why.
 There’s something about the light here at Blue Rocks, not unlike Skagen on the tempestuous northern tip of Denmark.